TomoBabel/cets-empiar/README.md

 is similar to `--limit-projection`, in that you can choose to limit the number of annotation points, based on a proportion of their z coordinate values.
 And as above, the default is 0.5, and minimum and maximum are 0.0 and 1.0.
 This option is useful when there are a lot of annotation points, and they swamp the thumbnail image; by limiting their number, you get to see some of the image, too.

+## Validation
+To validate:

+    poetry run cets-empiar validate <EMPIAR_accession_id>

+again, EMPIAR-12104, once converted to CETS, can be used to demonstrate.

 ## Input
 The yaml definition files are similar to those used in the EMPIAR ingest, but naturally, have a slightly different (and still developing) format, to assist in parsing EMPIAR data to the CETS specification.